-The Commissioner's borrowing strategy for 2018/19 was set in April 2018.
+The Commissioner's borrowing strategy for 2019/20 was set in April 2019 and updated in February 2020.
 The PCC's chief objective when borrowing money was to strike an appropriately low risk balance between securing low interest costs and achieving cost certainty over the period for which funds are required.
 The flexibility to renegotiate loans should the OPCC's long-term plans change was deemed a secondary objective.